jtemporal/jtemporal.github.io/_drafts/creating-empty-folders-on-github-with.gitkeep.md

 - 5-dicas-para-fazer-o-seu-pull-request-brilhar
 lang: en
 translated: "/criando-pastas-vazias-no-github-com-o-gitkeep"
+translator: true
+author_note: This blog post was adapted for English by Debora Azevedo.
+author_note_link: professoradeboraazevedo@gmail.com

 ---
 Sometimes you need to put an empty folder in your project on GitHub, but traditionally git doesn't track empty folders, and then the question pops up: _“how to make an empty folder appear on GitHub if git doesn't allow it?”_